tbm/homepage/content/debian/iop/n2100/index.md

 theory, up to 1 GB are supported using 64-bit DDR RAM, but RedBoot needs major modifications to support more than 512&nbsp;MB.

-While this device is produced by Thecus and sold as the Thecus YES Box N2100, it is also available from a number of other companies.
+While this device was produced by Thecus and sold as the Thecus YES Box N2100, it was also available from a number of other companies.
 The only difference is that some of those vendors include 256&nbsp;MB rather than 128&nbsp;MB RAM.
 So far, the following devices based on the Thecus N2100 are known: